 Leipzig: How One City Tore Down the Iron Curtain

 There are many reasons for visitors to spend time here, too.
 Music lovers can make a pilgrimage to St. Thomas Church — where Bach was a choirmaster — and to the excellent museum dedicated to him.
-Art lovers will enjoy the Museum of Fine Arts, history buffs can trek to a Napoleonic battle site at the edge of town, and those turned on by hip hangouts can flock to the "Karli" district.
+Art lovers will enjoy the Museum of Fine Arts, history buffs can trek to a Napoleonic battle site at the edge of town, and those turned on by hip hangouts can flock to the "Karli" district just south of downtown.

 On the streets of the Mitte district, you'll see colorful murals commemorating these anti-communist events.
 The city center also has two museums that document life behind the Iron Curtain.
-One is the Stasi Museum in the "Runde Ecke" — the notorious so-called "Round Corner" building — where the Communist secret police (Stasi) detained and interrogated those suspected of being traitors.
-That same building now houses a ramshackle but intriguing exhibit about those harrowing times.
+One is the Stasi Museum in the "Runde Ecke" — the notorious so-called "Round Corner" building — where the East German secret police (Stasi) detained and interrogated those suspected of being traitors.
+That same building now houses an intriguing exhibit about those harrowing times.
 A citizens' committee created the museum in 1990 as a temporary exhibit to document Stasi atrocities, with the goal of preventing such things from happening again.
 Decades later, the museum and its committee are still going strong.

 The other East Germany museum — the Contemporary History Forum — is funded by the German government.
 This center examines life in a divided Germany (1945–1990), focusing mainly on the East but dipping into the West to provide contrast.
-The exhibit is modern and well-presented, but designed for Germans (with few descriptions in English), making it challenging for foreigners to fully appreciate.
+The exhibit is modern and well-presented, but a helpful audioguide gives it more meaning.

 While these museums tend to gloss over it, there's still a surprising gap between the psyches of the East and West.
-My guide to Leipzig was a Western German was now living in the East.
-One night we sat down to dinner with his wife, who grew up in the communist "DDR" (the initials for the old East German regime).
+My guide to Leipzig was a Western German now living in the East.
+One night we sat down to dinner with his wife, who grew up in the communist "DDR" (the initials for the official name of the East German state).

 We talked about the people of Leipzig rising up against the Communists.
 The government knew that the security forces were likely to sympathize with the people.
 It was standard operating procedure that border guards and police would work in pairs.
 That way, if one officer lost his nerve and didn't shoot, the other would — or report the one who didn't.